contao-thememanager/core/README.md

 ## Bugs and feature requests

+We appreciate your contributions when opening issues or requesting features.
+To help keep our issue list tidy, we may need to close issues if questions go unanswered.

 ### Bugs
 If you think you have found a bug please follow these guidelines
 1. Search for existing issues and check if your problem has already been reported